sean-smith/scale-out-computing-on-aws/docs/storage/launch-job-with-fsx.md

 ## Pre-requisite for FSx for Lustre

 You need to give Scale-Out Computing on AWS the permission to map the S3 bucket you want to mount on FSx.
 To do that, add a new inline policy to the **scheduler IAM role**.
-The Scheduler IAM role can be found on the IAM bash and is named `<Scale-Out Computing on AWS_STACK_NAME>-Security-<UUID>-SchedulerIAMRole-<UUID>`.
+The Scheduler IAM role can be found on the IAM bash and is named `<SOCA_AWS_STACK_NAME>-Security-<UUID>-SchedulerIAMRole-<UUID>`.
 To create an inline policy, select your IAM role, click "Add Inline Policy":

 ![](../imgs/fsx-4.png)